Linear Regression from Strategic Data Sources: Nash Equilibria

-The potential game structure of $\Gamma$ has another interesting implication: if individuals start from an initial strategy profile $\lambdab$ such that $f(\lambdab) < \infty$, the so called \emph{best-response dynamics} converge towards the unique non-trivial equilibrium (see, e.g., \cite{Sandholm10a}).
-This implies that the non-trivial equilibrium is the only equilibrium reached when, e.g., all users start with non-infinite noise variance.
+This result is proved in Appendix \ref{proof.thm.Nash}.
+The potential game structure of $\Gamma$ has another interesting implication: if agents start from an initial strategy profile $\lambdab$ such that $f(\lambdab) < \infty$, the so called \emph{best-response dynamics} converge towards the unique non-trivial equilibrium (see, e.g., \cite{Sandholm10a}).
+This implies that the non-trivial equilibrium is the only equilibrium reached when, e.g., all agents start with non-infinite noise variance.